Chrisloufa/Fitness4life/README.md

 Fitness4life is a website that advertises a multi-complex sports centre in the Brockley area of London.
 This is a high end sports facility offering a number of different activities including Tennis, Running, Football, Swimming and a state of the art Gym.
 Fitness4life gives keen sports advocates an opportunity to get an insight to each individual activity on offer and a breakdown of membership prices and sign up.

+# UX

+The site is fresh and easy to navigate with simple but to the point information.
+Mostly users can find out information regarding the complex in general and also the activities that are on offer.
+Finally there is a contact form for the user to fill out should they have any queries about the sports centre.

+## User Stories

+- As a new user of this website, I want to easily see the purpose of the website and what it offers.
+- As a new user of this website, I want to be able to easily see the services you offer.
+- As a new user of this website, I want to be able to find out all the activities on offer easily.
+- As a new user of this website, I want to be able to see what the complex looks like.
+- As a new user of this website, I want to easily be able to contact you with any queries.
+- As a new user of this website, I want to be able to visit your social media websites.

 # Features

 ## Existing features